Castle of Serpa: Post-middle ages

 During the succession crisis of 1580, Serpa and its castle, weakly garrisoned, fell before the Spanish troops under the command of Sancho d'Avila in 1580.
 At the time of Restoration of Independence of Portugal, the village was the first to unfurl the banner of Portugal, the areas of the town and its castle were donated by John IV (1640-1656) to Prince Pedro (1641), incorporating to the house of Infantado.
 Setting up the War of Restoration, like other places in the border region, also suffered this modernization work, with project in charge of Nicholas Langres architect, but were not completed.
 The projected bastion fortress that should defend the village was only partially executed, materialized in Forte de São Pedro de Serpa, which was completed in 1668.

 Gradual decline

 The castle was abandoned second half of the 17th century.
 It was neglected and maintenance did not keep up with its disrepair.
 The forces of nature slowly took its toll on the castle.

-Occupied during the War of Spanish Succession, the castle suffered a huge blow when the powder magazine, destroying one of the towers, following the withdrawal of the Spanish forces under the Duke of Ossuna command (1707).
+Occupied during the War of Spanish Succession, the castle suffered a huge blow when the powder magazine exploded, destroying one of the towers, following the withdrawal of the Spanish forces under the Duke of Ossuna command (1707).

 Ruined by time, 1870 records show large landslides in the masonry of walls and towers.